 While all alpha gals need to stop eating mammalian meats, not all alpha gals need to avoid other allergy triggers which can include dairy products, carrageenan, and NSAID drugs like aspirin and ibuprofen.

-According to this article, alpha-gal expert Dr. Scott Commins states that most people with alpha-gal can tolerate “moderate, lean dairy” (like skim milk) but may need to avoid dairy products with a high fat content like ice cream.
+According to this article, alpha-gal expert Dr. Scott Commins states that most people with alpha-gal can tolerate “moderate, lean dairy” (like skim milk) but may need to avoid dairy products with a high fat content like ice cream and stick to vegetarian cheeses.
 At the same time, some alpha gals cannot tolerate dairy products at all and must give up cheese, yogurt, ice cream, and other products made from cow’s, goat’s, or sheep’s milk.

 To help you understand your tolerance level, use the form below to print out a free food diary.
 Simply record everything you eat or drink and when you consume it.
 Also document any allergy symptoms or anaphylactic reactions like: